An almost sure invariance principle for some classes of non-stationary mixing sequences: Verification of the additional conditions in the non-scalar case: Markov chains

 Since $\varepsilon$ is arbitrary small we get that for every $\varepsilon>0$ we have

 Now the proof of Theorem \ref{Thm1} is completed similarly to the end of the proof of Theorem \ref{Main Thm}. \end{proof}

 \begin{acknowledgment} The original rates obtained in previous versions of this paper were $o(n^\del)+o(V_n^{1/4+\del})$, for any $\del>0$.
-I would like to thank D. Dolgopyat for several discussions which helped improving these rates to the current rates $o(V_n^{1/4+\del})$ in the $\al$-mixing case. \end{acknowledgment}
+I would like to thank D. Dolgopyat for several discussions which helped improving these rates to the current rates $o(V_n^{1/4+\del})$ in Theorem \ref{Main Thm}. \end{acknowledgment}